CMASCenter/cyclecloud-cmaq/docs/index.md

-% pcluster-cmaq documentation master file, created by
+% cyclecloud-cmaq documentation master file, created by
 %   sphinx-quickstart on Tue Jan 11 11:07:40 2022.
 %   You can adapt this file completely to your liking, but it should at least
 %   contain the root `toctree` directive.